 If you are the kind of person who always responds to your impulses, you will eventually start feeling lofty and ungrounded!
 And your ego will start taking charge of your life.
 The more you empower your ego, the less connected you will feel with your soul.
 You may have all things in life that you want but will lack what you absolutely need.
 However, self-control will bring into your awareness the duality of life.
 After all, egoic needs are temporary, they are only food for your persona and not for your soul.

 A study found that promotion-focused people, i.e., people who are goal-oriented, willing to take chances, and are motivated by the future rewards of their actions are known to be creative.
 Fa-ChungChiu in 2014 conducted a study that examined how self-control increases creativity.
 Results showed that exercising self-control increased the promotion-focus, insight, and problem-solving performances of participants.
 Thus, self-control increases promotion-focus which in turn positively increases creativity.

 5. Personality development

 Needless to say, when you exercise self-control you become a better person.
 Mastering self-control is equivalent to mastering your emotions.
 With all the stress and anxiety of our modern world, it sometimes gets difficult to have an appropriate emotional response.
 But with your consistent use of willpower, you create a positive neurological pattern of self-improvement.
-As a result, you also accomplish the herculean task of inhibiting your ego from reacting and instead coax it towards responding.
+As a result, you also accomplish the task of inhibiting your ego from reacting and instead coax it towards responding.

 6. Decreases resistance

 Self-control is your superpower because it is the basis of your self-growth.
 Practicing self-control every day will imbibe discipline and balance the wants of your ego with the needs of your soul.
-This will create a state of harmony in your psyche that will put things in perspective.
+This will in turn create a state of harmony in your psyche that will put things in perspective.
 Instead of fueling your emotions, you will begin to realize how leveraging your instant gratifications will compound to your long-term success.